It can take a little time to ensure that your business is ready to offer to market in its best shape.

 - Know how to produce your property paperwork, including title deeds, energy performance certificates, asbestos survey reports, fire risk assessments and health and safety information.
 Your agent and solicitor will be able to help you here, ensuring that a buyer receives everything its needs to complete its property due diligence.

-- If your business has carried out works to its premises, be prepared to supply all necessary planning consents and building regulation completion certificates, to demonstrate the works are fully compliant.
+- If your business has carried out works to its premises, be prepared to supply all necessary planning consents and building regulation completion certificates, to demonstrate full compliance.

-- Any permits or licenses needed to run the business will need to be made available, for example, for the sale of alcohol.
-A buyer will want to know that these can be transferred to it.
+- Permits or licenses required to run the business will need to be made available.
+For example, for the sale of alcohol.
+A buyer will want to know that these can be transferred.

-- All supply and customer contracts, which (in the hospitality industry) will include confirmation of advance bookings and deposits taken.
+- Supply and customer contracts.
+In the hospitality industry, this will include confirmation of advance bookings and deposits taken.

-- Details of all equipment used that is not owned outright by the business, for example, leased kitchen equipment, printers or copiers.
-Can these agreements transfer to a buyer, or will it need to make its own arrangements with suppliers direct?
+- An inventory of equipment used that is not owned outright by the business.
+For example, leased kitchen equipment, printers or copiers.
+Check if the agreements can transfer to a buyer; will the buyer need to make its own arrangements with suppliers?